 Products & services

-If you’d like to know more about how solar works you can take a look at our handy solar guide.
-It explains the ins and outs of solar, including handy tips on what to look out for in terms of systems, providers and installation, along with how much you can expect to save on your electricity bills.
-If you can’t find what you’re looking for, then check out these FAQs.
-Otherwise, please call our ActewAGL Solar Team on 13 14 93 and they will be happy to help you.
+If you'd like to know more about how solar works you can take a look at our handy solar guide.
+It explains the ins and outs of solar, including handy tips on what to look out for in terms of systems, providers and installation, along with how much you can expect to save off your electricity bills.
+If you can't find what you're looking for, then check out these FAQs.

 It's a pretty simple process.
 Check out our handy solar guide for details.

 Our handy solar guide shows you how much solar you can expect to generate each year based on the orientation and tilt of your panels, along with your potential electricity bill savings based on various system sizes.

 In Canberra, solar connections are net metered.
 Check out our handy solar guide for more information.